httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 # Frequently Asked Questions {#faq}

-## Why Not JSON?
+## Why not JSON?

 Earlier proposals for structured headers were based upon JSON {{?RFC8259}}.
-However, constraining its use to make it suitable for HTTP header fields requires senders and recipients to implement specific additional handling.
+However, constraining its use to make it suitable for HTTP header fields required senders and recipients to implement specific additional handling.

-Because of JSON's broad adoption and implementation, it is difficult to impose such additional constraints across all implementations; some deployments would fail to enforce them, thereby harming interoperability.

 For example, JSON has specification issues around large numbers and objects with duplicate members.
 Although advice for avoiding these issues is available (e.g., {{?RFC7493}}), it cannot be relied upon.